 Pre-purchase home buyers structural survey.

-A structural survey inspection or building condition survey of a property is requested by home buyers when a bid is accepted on a home ‘subject to survey’. .
+A Pre-purchase home survey or building condition survey of a property is requested by home buyers when a bid is accepted on a home ‘subject to survey’.
 Our team of building surveyors & structural engineers provide clients with a structural inspection site visit arranged through the agent or vendor of the home & following on from this building survey a concise report is published to the client detailing maintenance, repair and replacement issues.

-Frequently asked questions on structural survey inspection reports.
+Frequently asked questions on structural pre-purchase survey inspection reports.

 Who carries out the structural survey ?

-At Dublin surveys we have a multi disciplinary team of chartered structural engineers (IEI) & building surveyors providing structural inspections across Dublin and the surrounding counties of Kildare, Meath, Westmeath & Wicklow.
-Each member of the team also has a specialist area in their continuing professional development (CPD) which allows Dublin surveys provide the best reporting for our clients & potential home buyers.
+At Conspect we have a multi disciplinary team of structural engineers & chartered building surveyors providing structural inspections across Dublin, Drogheda, Kildare, Louth, Meath, Westmeath & Wicklow.
+Each member of the team also has a specialist area in their continuing professional development (CPD) which allows Conspect Engineering provide the best reporting for our clients & potential home buyers.
 These specialist area’s include:

 - Modern house & Apartments built to Irish Building regulations